rcho93/aws-cloudP/README.md

 ## AWS Cloud Resume Challenge

-This is my repo for <a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/">AWS Cloud Resume Challenge<\a>, created by Forrest Brazea.
+This is my repo for <a href="https://cloudresumechallenge.dev/docs/the-challenge/aws/">AWS Cloud Resume Challenge</a>, created by Forrest Brazea.
 The project is a full-stack application that consists of a static website hosted on S3, a DynamoDB database for storing visitor counts, and a backend API powered by AWS Lambda and API Gateway to handle requests.

 ### Built With